-Characterized by apple orchards, fresh cheeses, rolling green landscapes and dramatic seaside cliffs, Normandy is the region of France located to the north west of Paris situated between the English Channel and Brittany.
-The once British controlled area of France (though it’s been firmly in French hands since the 13th century save for a few British controlled channel islands off the coast), there remains a Norman influence here that gives the region a slightly different cultural feel than other parts of France.
+Characterized by apple orchards, fresh cheeses, rolling green landscapes and dramatic seaside cliffs, Normandy is the region of France located to the northwest of Paris along the coast of the English Channel.
+Though once part of Britain (though it’s been firmly in French hands since the 13th century save for a few British channel islands off the coast), there remains a Norman influence here that gives the region a slightly different cultural feel than other parts of France.

 >>Read more about weather, regional cuisine and more in Normandy

-Located on the Brittany/Normandy border, the towering turrets of the abbey at Mont Saint Michel are one of the most iconic images of northern France.
-Rising from the flat sands, Mont Saint Michel is situated on a small island connected to the mainland by a causeway.
-The village and monastery is built on a rocky outcrop in the middle of a tidal flat.
-Mont Saint Michel is considered to be one of the wonders of the western world, and is one of France’s most iconic attractions—it is both globally famous and one of the most visited attractions in the country.
+The towering turrets of the abbey at Mont Saint-Michel are one of the most iconic images of France.
+The village and monastery is built on a rocky outcrop in the middle of a tidal flat and connected to the mainland by a causeway.
+Mont Saint-Michel is considered to be one of the wonders of the western world, and is one of France’s most visited attractions.

 2. Visit the Normandy American Cemetery and Memorial

 History buff or not, a visit to the D-Day beaches is definitely worth your time if you find yourself on the coast.
-For those that had family fight WWII (like I did), it’s a sobering experience to visit this spot.
-The memorial honors American soldiers who died in Europe during WWII and is located in Colleville-sur-Mer on a cliff overlooking Omaha Beach (one of the main landing beaches of the Normandy Invasion).
+For those who had family fight WWII, the memorial honors American soldiers who died in Europe during WWII.
+It is located in Colleville-sur-Mer on a cliff overlooking Omaha Beach (one of the main landing beaches of the Normandy Invasion).
+I recommend taking a guided tour of the area to capture the full meaning, both past and present, of what many consider hallowed ground.

 3. Check out Monet’s gardens in Giverny

 You’d imagine that a painter most famous for his beautiful landscapes would probably surround himself with, well, beautiful landscapes.
-He did.
-Located just a short 1 hr. train ride from Paris (it is an easy day-trip from Paris), Monet’s house and gardens in Giverny are well worth a visit.
+And that’s just what he did!
+Located just a 1 hr. by train from Paris (it is an easy day-trip from Paris), Monet’s house and gardens in Giverny are well worth a visit.
 You can see the water lilies that inspired the painter and stroll through the absolutely stunning gardens that were Monet’s muse for so many of his well-known prices of art work.

-While Giverny can get rather packed with tourists in peak summer months, it is still one of my favorite places in Giverny, and it is well worth putting up with other curious travelers to check out these spectacular gardens.
+While Giverny can get rather packed with tourists in peak summer months, it is still well worth putting up with other curious travelers to check out these spectacular gardens.

 4. Soak up the art and architecture in Rouen